SFDO-Tooling/CumulusCI/docs/intro.md

 product that would go on to become Nonprofit Success Pack (NPSP).
 This product had the code name Cumulus.
 Early on, continuous integration (CI) tools were created for the Cumulus product.
 This tooling expanded in scope and scale to eventually become CumulusCI.
-Even though it\'s used for much more than CI, and for many more products than NPSP, the name has stuck.
+Even though it's used for much more than CI, and for many more products than NPSP, the name has stuck.